Weakly model-independent determination of total expansion during inflation: Conclusions

 \subsection{Acknowledgements}

 We thank Kiwoon Choi, Suro Kim, Ryo Saito, Tomo Takahashi, Yuki Watanabe and Chul-Moon Yoo for helpful comments.
+We are also grateful to the anonymous editor for her/his constructive feedback that improved the contents of this article.
 This work is supported in part by Basic Science Research Program through the National Research Foundation of Korea (RS-2024-00336507).
 JG also acknowledges the Ewha Womans University Research Grant of 2025 (1-2025-0739-001-1).
 JG is grateful to the Asia Pacific Center for Theoretical Physics for hospitality during this work was under progress.